CQCL/tket/pytket/docs/display.rst

 Contains several functions for rendering interactive circuit diagrams.

 .. note:: Rendering circuits with ``pytket.circuit.display`` requires an internet connection.
-Using the pytket circuit renderer offline can be done by installing the `pytket-offline_display extension <https://github.com/CQCL/pytket-offline-renderer>`_.
+Using the pytket circuit renderer offline can be done by installing the `pytket-offline-renderer extension <https://github.com/CQCL/pytket-offline-renderer>`_.

     ::